-Verses 18-19: These verses tell a different story from Matthew of how the Field got its name.
+Verses 18-19: Acts and Matthew differ regarding how the Field got its name.
 Here the blood is Judas’ rather than Jesus’.
 JBC suggests that these verses may be an expansion of the fate of the wicked (see Wisdom of Solomon 4:19).
 BlkActs notes that Judas’ death is like that of Antiochus Epiphanes: see 2 Maccabees 9:7-12.
 Herod’s death (“eaten by worms”, 12:23) is described in similar terms.
 NJBC sees popular imagination about the endings for infamous lives at work.
 The ends of the arrogant and proud are described graphically in Sirach 10:9-18.

 Verse 20: Modern translations of Psalm 69:26 speaks of multiple enemies of the righteous, but the Septuagint translation has a single enemy.
 Acts refers to a “homestead” (probably quoting the Septuagint) while in the NRSV this psalm refers to “tents”.
 NJBC suggests that these changes occurred in oral transmission of the story – down to Luke.